uduma-sonia/project-phoenix/README.md

   Recipe

--
-- Share recipe
+- image upload

 - add is private option
-- get recipe with slug
 - image overlay carousel
 - view others recipe
-- share
 - edit
 - allow room for more sections to be added to recipe
 - turn the input fields to resizable textareas
+- view count